"[God] confirmed that He accepts Gentiles by giving them the Holy Spirit, just as He did to us." -- Acts 15:8 (New Life Translation)

 What made the outpouring of the Holy Spirit on a house full of people in Caesarea stand out?
 Why are the happenings at Cornelius' house described in detail when other seemingly significant events are passed over with summary phrases such as:

-Well, there are at least two things that make this more than just one mind-boggling event among many:
+Well, there are at least two things that make this more than just a mind-boggling event:

 As First Century believers accepted the validity of those two points, it precipitated a "sea change" in their thinking about who "the people of God" really were.